 Step 4: Blend the colors at the edges

 Next, wet a paintbrush with rubbing alcohol, then dab it over the colors, so the ink will bleed and fade out.
 The more you add, the more dispersed it will be.
 I tried to keep it mainly on the edges since watercolors tend to have a strong point and blend out from it.
 Definitely look up examples while you do this.
 Once it is at a point that you like, leave it to dry completely.
 While I know it has worked for others, resin and alcohol have not worked well for me.
 I like to make sure they are fully dry before moving onto the second layer.

 Step 5: Add the second layer of resin

 After the alcohol and ink are dry, it’s time to move onto the second layer of resin.
-Now usually, you would be mixing up another batch of the same resin, but here is where I changed it up.
-While I assumed other resins would bond to one another, I didn’t know for sure.
-So for this experiment, I mixed up another 15ml of resin, this time being Easy Cast.
+I mixed up another 15ml of resin.
 Since I want these colors to really stand out, I colored this resin with Opaque Castin Craft dye in white, and added some white glitter, because I have a glitter problem!
 I poured that over the clear layer, and let that sit overnight as well.

 Step 6: Demold